Samaneh-Tousi/R-Basics-Biostatics-and-Bioinformatics-Tutorial/sessions/00-setup-and-installation.md

 If no error message appears, the packages are installed correctly.

+# Important note: install packages only once

+You usually need to install an R package only one time on your computer.
+After the package is installed, you do not need to install it again every time you open R. Instead, you only need to load the package using library().

 # 10. Check your R session information

 It is good practice to record your R version and package versions.